marionettejs/backbone.marionette/docs/marionette.eventaggregator.md

 ## Basic Usage

-Backbone.Marionette provides an event aggregator with each application instance:
+Marionette provides an event aggregator with each application instance:
 `MyApp.vent`.
 You can also instantiate your own event aggregator:

 ```js